IBM-Cloud/ansible-collection-ibm/docs/ibm_compute_user.rst

 Parameters
 ----------

+  user_status (False, str, ACTIVE)
+    user status info

-  tags (False, list, None)
+  permissions (False, list, None)
-    Tags set for the resources
+    set of persmissions assigned for the user

+  address2 (False, str, None)
+    Address info of the user

+  last_name (True, str, None)
+    (Required for new resource) Last name of the user

   email (True, str, None)
     (Required for new resource) email address of the user

-  password (False, str, None)
-    password for the user

   company_name (True, str, None)
     (Required for new resource) comapany name

-  timezone (True, str, None)
+  address1 (True, str, None)
-    (Required for new resource) time zone info
+    (Required for new resource) Address info of the user

   city (True, str, None)